Sandeep-source/Docker-Image-with-GitHub-Actions/README.md

 # Docker-Image-with-GitHub-Actions
-   This repo provides guide to creating a simple pipeline to build and upload docker image artifacts to dockerhub repo as changes take place in github main branch.
+   This repo provides guide to creating a simple pipeline to build and upload docker image artifacts to dockerhub repo with the help of github actions as changes take place in github main branch.

 ## Prerequisites